Greginkansas/-openhab-openhab1wiki/CalDAV.md

 END:Heater_Corridor:16
 END:Notification_Dummy:Heizung heruntergefahren</pre>

-Additionaly you can define an item to listen to upcoming changes of an item (which will be triggered through an event).
+Additionally you can define an item to listen to upcoming changes of an item (which will be triggered through an event).
 Two types are available the command which will be set and the trigger time.
 Syntax is `caldavCommand="itemName:<Item-Name to listen to> type:<VALUE|DATE>"` Furthermore a switch can be defined to disable the automatic execution (through calendar) of an item.
 Syntax is `caldavCommand="itemName:<Item-Name to listen to> type:<DISABLE>"`